library-data-platform/ldlite/README.md

 * Queries FOLIO modules and transforms JSON data into tables for easier reporting
-* Full SQL query support and export to CSV or Excel
+* Full SQL query support and export to CSV
 * Compatible with DBeaver database tool
 * Compatible with DuckDB and PostgreSQL database systems
 * PostgreSQL support enables: